TrellixVulnTeam/swahilipython_SCMU/Doc/library/heapq.rst

 .. function:: heapreplace(heap, item)

-   Pop and return the smallest item from the *heap*, and also push the new *item*.
+   Pop and return the smallest item kutoka the *heap*, and also push the new *item*.
    The heap size doesn't change.
 If the heap is empty, :exc:`IndexError` is raised.

    This one step operation is more efficient than a :func:`heappop` followed by :func:`heappush` and can be more appropriate when using a fixed-size heap.
-   The pop/push combination always returns an element from the heap and replaces it with *item*.
+   The pop/push combination always returns an element kutoka the heap and replaces it with *item*.

    The value returned may be larger than the *item* added.
 If that isn't